coopdigital/coop-frontend/packages/README.md

 # Developing foundation and component packages for the design system

 ## Installation
 This repository uses [lerna](https://github.com/lerna/lerna) to automatically manage versioning of all the different packages.
-Clone this repository, then install dependencies in the root of the repo:
+Install dependencies in the root of the repo:

  ```shell script
 $ npm install